Rational partition models under iterative proportional scaling: Preliminaries

 \subsection{Hierarchical Models}

-A hierarchical model is a of log-linear models for which the interaction structure between the columns can be described by a simplicial complex.
+A hierarchical model is a log-linear models for which the independence structure between random variables can be described by a simplicial complex.
 We will introduce hierarchical models using the notation in \cite{sullivant2018}.
-They compose another interesting class of partition models.
+They comprise another interesting class of partition models.